SAP-samples/cloud-extension-s4hana-business-process/mission/cloud-connector/README.md

     ![Add Subaccount](./images/cloud-connector-1.png)

-    You can look up the required data in the SAP Cloud Platform Cockpit.
+    You can look up the required data in the SAP BTP Cockpit.

 4. Navigate to *Cloud to On-Premise*
 5. To add a new system mapping click on the *'+'* on the right site of the screen